 Final grades will be based on the total points earned in the course (as shown below).
-You may assess your performance based on the traditional grade cutoffs.
-A plus/minus grading scale (determined at the end of the semester) will be used for final course grades.
+You may assess your performance based on the traditional grade cutoffs of 90% = A-, 80% = B-, 70% = C-, 60%.
+A plus/minus grading scale will be used to determine final course grades.
 Incompletes will be given only in the rarest of circumstances and according to university policy.
 There will be no opportunity to raise your course grade by doing "extra credit" work either before or after the end of the semester.